envytools/envytools/hwdocs/bus/pmc.rst

      The value of this bitfield is equal to low 4, 5, or 6 bits of the PCI device id.
 The bitfield size and position changed between cards due to varying amount of changeable bits.
-See :ref:`pstraps` and :ref:`chipsets` for more details.
+See :ref:`pstraps` and :ref:`gpu` for more details.
-   - bits 20-27: chipset id.
+   - bits 20-27: GPU id.
-     This is THE chipset id that comes after "NV".
-See :ref:`chipsets` for the list.
+     This is THE GPU id that comes after "NV".
+See :ref:`gpu` for the list.
    - bits 28-31: ???